Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 ![](images/2022-11-17-17-14-32.png)

-We proceed to transfer it by clicking on the transfer button or you can fun the following commands:
+We proceed to transfer it by clicking on the transfer button or you can run the following commands:

 ```shell{numberLines:true}
 wget https://opendata.porto.digital/dataset/5275c986-592c-43f5-8f87-aabbd4e4f3a4/resource/1f845744-1962-4108-a20c-ac3357d0957b/download/gtfs-stcp.zip